AJTJ/mempool/README.md

 ## Some Optimizations
 - `Arc<str>` inside `InternalTransaction` so that cloning an ID is one Atomic increment
 - Pre-allocation of return vectors with `with_capacity(n)` avoid reallocating during large drains.
+- Will likely dig into further code optimizations where useful

 ## Mempools used
 ### `BinaryHeap`